DjangoGirls/tutorial/en/python_introduction/README.md

 - Do you just need an ordered sequence of items?
 Go for a list.
 - Do you need to associate values with keys, so you can look them up efficiently (by key) later on?
 Use a dictionary.

 Dictionaries, like lists, are *mutable*, meaning that they can be changed after they are created.
-You can add new key/value pairs to a dictionary after it is created, like:
+You can add new key–value pairs to a dictionary after it is created, like this:

     >>> participant['favorite_language'] = 'Python'

-Like lists, using the `len()` method on the dictionaries returns the number of key-value pairs in the dictionary.
-Go ahead and type in the command:
+Like lists, using the `len()` method on the dictionaries returns the number of key–value pairs in the dictionary.
+Go ahead and type in this command:

     >>> len(participant)
     4

 I hope it makes sense up to now. :) Ready for some more fun with dictionaries?
-Hop onto the next line for some amazing things.
+Read on for some amazing things.

 You can use the `pop()` method to delete an item in the dictionary.
 Say, if you want to delete the entry corresponding to the key `'favorite_numbers'`, just type in the following command: